 - Melt butter in a large microwave-safe bowl or measuring cup.
 (Alternatively, melt butter in a large saucepan on the stove, then turn off heat and proceed.)
 Add cocoa powder and stir with a wooden spoon until smooth.
 Stir in sugar, salt, eggs and vanilla extract.
 Add flour and stir until well combined.

 - Spread batter evenly into the prepared pan - you'll need to work at it, spreading it out with the back of a wooden spoon - the batter is very stiff.
 Bake for about 30 minutes, until edges are set and centre is firm but still just slightly underdone.
 A toothpick should come out with a few moist crumbs attached.
-Let cool 10 minutes at least before lifting out by parchment overhang to slice into squares.
+Let cool 10 minutes at least before lifting out by parchment overhang to slice into 16 brownies.